← Back to 史記

 使

 In the tenth month of the first year of Emperor Xiaojing, an edict was issued to the Censor: 'I have heard that in antiquity, ancestors were honored for merit and progenitors for virtue, and the institutions of rites and music each had their proper origins.
 The songs one hears are what make virtue manifest.
 Dances are performed to make merit manifest.
-For the autumn sacrifice at the High Temple, and perform the dances of Martial Virtue, Literary Beginning, and Five Phases.
-For the autumn sacrifice at the Filial Hui Temple, and perform the dances of Literary Beginning and Five Phases.
+At the autumn libation in the High Temple, they performed the dances Martial Virtue, Literary Beginning, and Five Phases.
+At the autumn libation in Emperor Xiaohui's temple, they performed Literary Beginning and Five Phases.
 Emperor Xiaowen faced the empire, opened the passes and bridges, treating distant places no differently.
 He eliminated slander, and removed flesh punishments, rewarded and granted to elders, gathered and comforted orphans and widows, to nurture all living beings.
 He reduced his desires, and did not accept tributes, and did not privately take their profits.
-He punished criminals without implicating their families, and and did not execute the innocent.
+He punished criminals without implicating their families and did not execute the innocent.
 He eliminated palace punishments, and released beautiful women, and valued not cutting off people's lineages.
 I am not wise enough to recognize this.
-These were all not reached in high antiquity, yet Emperor Xiaowen in person performed them.
-His virtue was as thick as heaven and earth, and his beneficial moisture extended to the four seas, and none did not obtain fortune therein.
+These were achievements even high antiquity had not attained, yet Emperor Xiaowen carried them out himself.
+His virtue was as deep as heaven and earth, and his beneficent grace extended to the four seas; none failed to receive its blessings.
 His bright image was like the sun and moon, and yet the temple music did not match.
 I am deeply fearful of this.
-Let there be made for Emperor Xiaowen's temple the Bright Virtue dance, and to clarify flourishing virtue.
+Create the Bright Virtue dance for Emperor Xiaowen's temple, to make his flourishing virtue manifest.
 Then the achievements and virtue of our ancestors will be inscribed on bamboo and silk and handed down for ten thousand generations without end.
 I greatly commend this.
-Let it be done together with the Chancellor, marquises, middle two thousand stones, and ritual officials to make the ritual ceremonies memorial.'
+Together with the Chancellor, marquises, officials of middle two-thousand-shi rank, and ritual officials, prepare the rites and ceremonies and submit them in a memorial.'
 Chancellor minister Jia and others said: 'Your Majesty eternally contemplates the way of filial piety, establishes the Bright Virtue dance to clarify Emperor Xiaowen's great virtue.
-All of this is beyond what we foolish ministers Jia and others can reach.
+All this lies beyond the understanding of us foolish ministers, Jia and the others.
 We ministers respectfully submit: among founding achievements, none surpass the High Emperor's; among imperial virtues, none are more flourishing than Emperor Xiaowen's.
 The High Emperor's temple should be honored as the emperors' Grand Ancestor Temple, and Emperor Xiaowen's temple should be honored as the emperors' Grand Progenitor Temple.
-The emperor should generation after generation offer sacrifices at the temples of the ancestors.
-The feudal lords of the commanderies and states should each establish a Grand Progenitor temple for Emperor Xiaowen.
+The emperor should, generation after generation, offer sacrifices at the temples of the ancestors.
+The commanderies, kingdoms, and feudal lords should each establish a Grand Progenitor temple for Emperor Xiaowen.
 The envoys of the feudal lord kings and marquises shall attend the emperor's sacrifices and make annual offerings at the ancestral temples.
-We ask that this be inscribed on bamboo and silk and proclaimed throughout all under Heaven.'
+We ask that this be recorded on bamboo and silk and proclaimed throughout the realm."
 The imperial decree said: 'Approved.'

 40

-The Grand Historian said: Confucius spoke, 'Only after generations can there be benevolence.
+The Grand Historian said: Confucius said, "Only after a full generation can benevolence prevail.
 A good person governing the country for a hundred years can also overcome cruelty and eliminate killing.'
 Truly indeed is this saying!
 Since the Han dynasty arose, over forty years had passed by Emperor Xiaowen's time, and virtue had reached its greatest flourishing.
 The nation had already reformed the calendar and clothing for the feng and shan sacrifices, but his modest yielding was not accomplished until now.
 Alas, how benevolent he was!

 ← Previous Chapter